Velkommen til DanebodGet to know the community at Danebod

 Visit Danebod and experience firsthand a tranquil setting where tradition of fellowship and learning have sustained and enriched a community for more than 100 years.
 It’s an ideal environment for families, groups and private retreats.

 Danebod is the ideal setting for your group retreat.
-Costs are modest, and groups coming on weekdays may qualify for a special discount.
 We welcome you to enjoy the expansive prairie and endless skies of Southwestern Minnesota.
 We’re on the National Register of Historic Places, and heritage comes to life at Danebod.

 Has your family outgrown your house at holiday time?
 Consider lodging guests at the beautiful and historic Folk School or brand new Lodge facing.
 Enjoy cozy sleeping quarters, a charming library and study, a fully equipped kitchen, and dining facilities for up to 150 people.
 Wedding guests and family reunions are also graciously accommodated.
 Call us!

 Danebod Folk School

 Early settlers of the colony founded a residential school in the Danish tradition of folk High Schools and fostered the concept of “learning for living,” by which individuals sought to become enlightened and thoughtful citizens.
 The Folk School Building stands as a testament to these values, and continues to serve as a place for fellowship and life-long learning.
 Each charming dormitory style room is unique in plan and decoration.
 A large kitchen and dining area provide a perfect setting for group meals and activities.
 A lecture hall and several classrooms allow ample space for programming.

 A multi-purpose, cozy shelter to escape from the summer sun or sit and visit with old friends.

 A recent gift of the summer Family Campers, the Pavilion provides a lovely screened space from which to enjoy the fleeting warmth of Minnesota summers and the beautiful months of early autumn.